sohbaker/JS-Books/README.md

 ## Code
 This application is written in JavaScript ES6 and also uses Node-js.
 [Link](https://github.com/pelensky/JavaScriptStarterKit) to skeleton file setup with node and webpack
-(Note: earlier commit history [here](https://github.com/sohbaker/Books-old) Subfolder was split out into this repository on 22nd January 2019.)

 ## To get started
 1. Clone this repository to your local machine as explained [here](https://help.github.com/articles/cloning-a-repository/)